How It All Began

 Stefan has taken part in multidisciplinary research in sport and exercise sciences, including health-related physical fitness of children and adolescents practising artistic gymnastics; nutritional assessments of young artistic gymnasts and elite rhythmic gymnasts; body composition of elite rhythmic gymnasts; changes in heart rate and blood lactate concentration in elite female and male karate competitors; physical activity assessments; application of hypoxicators in elite rowers; erythrocyte oxidative status after maximal aerobic test in wrestlers; sports tools to assess aerobic fitness in children and adults, to name but a few.

 His research is published in different international peer-reviewed journals, such as the International Journal of Sports Science & Coaching (IF 1.253), Science of Gymnastics Journal, Human.
 Sport.
 Medicine, Pedagogy of Physical Culture and Sports, and others.
-Stefan presented scientific research at many international academic conferences in sport and exercise sciences around the world, including the United Kingdom, Luxembourg, Czech Republic, Bulgaria, and Turkey.
+Stefan presented scientific research at many international academic conferences in sport and exercise sciences around the world, including the United Kingdom, Spain, Finland, Luxembourg, Czech Republic, Bulgaria, and Turkey.

 Teaching and Coaching Experience